Mother's Day Sale - Get $25 off

 Oops!
 Something went wrong while submitting the form.

-Of course, many of the structures that may be causing pain in your Adam's apple are not visible, so it is always best to consult your healthcare provider if you have any concerns about discomfort in this area.
+Many structures that may be causing pain in your Adam’s apple are not visible.
+It is always best to consult your healthcare provider if you have concerns about discomfort in this area.

 References: